ARandomStrangerr/numerical/README.md

 The coest of splitting is already as expensive as whole GE.

 The saving grace comes from when we solving the same matrix A but with different b.
 This is when we get our avantages. we split it once taking $O(n^3)$ and consistently solving the matrix taking $O(n^2)$.
 Think of it as invest once, return later.

+If you read any book, it will say something along the line: if we have diagonal entry to be 0, multiply both side with a **permutation matrix**.
+A permutation matrix when multiply with it, the orignal matrix swap its rows.
+So, it is just a swap rows operation.